Cleaning our Hazy Lens: Exploring Trends in Transmission Spectra of Warm Exoplanets: Statistical Analysis

 \section{Statistical Analysis}

-Table \ref{tab:linearstats} details the linear test statistics of every stellar forcing and planetary parameter we investigated against water amplitude, $A_{\rm H}$.
-The majority of the linear trends held no statistical significance.
-However, the log of atmospheric scale height ($\log(H)$), planetary surface gravity ($g_{\rm p}$), and the log of planet density ($\log(\rho_{\rm p})$) hold the best linear trends among all the tested parameters ($p\leq0.02$).
-We also find tentative positive correlations between $A_{\rm H}$ versus orbital eccentricity ($e$) and stellar age ($t_{\rm age}$) ($p\leq0.10$).
-With the increased amount of water amplitude data (23 in this study versus 6 in \citetalias{2017AJ....154..261C}), previously observed linear trends in \citetalias{2017AJ....154..261C} with equilibrium temperature ($T_{\rm eq}$) and bulk hydrogen-helium fraction ($f_{\rm HHe}$) no longer hold.
-We describe in the following sections in detail the observed trends for the major stellar forcing and planetary parameters.
+Table \ref{tab:linearstats} details the test statistics of every stellar forcing and planetary parameter we investigated against water amplitude, $A_{\rm H}$.
+The Spearman's rho and Kendall's tau tests typically returns very similar results for each investigated parameter.
+For both tests, none of the parameters hold statistically significant correlations with $A_{\rm H}$ ($p<0.01$).
+However, some parameters hold tentative correlations over the others.
+The atmospheric planetary surface gravity ($g_{\rm p}$), scale height ($H$), and planet density ($\rho_{\rm p}$) hold tentative correlations among all the tested parameters ($p\le0.04$).
+Tentative correlations between $A_{\rm H}$ versus orbital eccentricity ($e$) and stellar age ($t_{\rm age}$) may exist but are plagued with large errors on the parameter values ($p\le0.09$).
+All the other parameters are obviously not monotonically correlated with $A_{\rm H}$ ($0.31\le p\le0.82$).
+With the increased amount of water amplitude data (25 in this study versus 6 in \citetalias{2017AJ....154..261C}), previously observed linear trends in \citetalias{2017AJ....154..261C} with equilibrium temperature ($T_{\rm eq}$) and bulk hydrogen-helium fraction ($f_{\rm HHe}$) no longer hold.
+We describe and discuss in the following sections in detail the correlations for the major stellar forcing and planetary parameters.
 In addition, we would like to note that, for all the exoplanet targets we investigated, their computed water amplitudes $A_{\rm H}$ are much lower ($A_{\rm H}\la4$) than expected for cloud/haze free atmosphere ($A_{\rm H}\sim7$, \citetalias{2017AJ....154..261C}).
 This demonstrates that clouds and hazes are indeed ubiquitous in temperate to warm exoplanet atmospheres with $T_{\rm eq}<1000$ K.